 Don’t Use Solar Batteries

-There are several types of solar panel systems: off-grid which requires solar batteries, grid-tied which does not use solar batters, or a hybrid combination of both.
-Going with a system that does not require solar batteries is an easy way to reduce solar panel costs and here’s why:
+There are several types of solar panel systems: off-grid (requires solar batteries), grid-tied (does not use solar batteries), or a hybrid system which is a combination of both solar batteries and connection to the grid.
+Going with a system that does not require solar batteries is an easy way to reduce solar panel costs, and here’s why:

 - Solar batteries are expensive